aura-automation/aura-automation.github.io/docs/deploydata.md

 deploy tag is root tag and all the deploydata files must have deploy tag as root tag.

 deployversion tag is used to get the version of deploydata.xml format.
-Current release of Slick-Deploy supports 1.1.0 version of deploydata.xml.

 Example